 - App rating and App category are two other top informative features.
 It reveals that the Apps involved in download fraud activities are different in attributes from regular Apps.

 - Many Apps involved with download fraud are newly released Apps.
 It reflects the intention of App marketers to purchase fake downloads to facilitate their App launching.

 - Except for the first device feature, most of the App download statistics features reveal more signals than device behavior features in identifying fake downloads.

 - App statistics like installations, views, searched times, and client downloads help distinguish the abnormal traffics.

 - Most of the device behavioral features and IP-based features have little contribution to the classification task.
-It contradicts to our early assumptions, showing that the download bots can indeed simulate regular users’ behavior very well.
+It contradicts our early assumptions, showing that the download bots can indeed simulate regular users’ behavior very well.

 - The total searching times of bots are similar to regular users.
 It indicates that bots could emulate the searching behavior of regular users.

 Analyzing the server-side logs, we also have two interesting findings.
 The first one is that not all anomalies are fraudulent.
 We find some Apps with downloads burst during a short period are actual at their promotion phases.
 From Google Trends, the App searching trends are consistent with their downloads traffic.
 It indicates that other promotion channels outside App markets may make the traffic spikes.